Research

 Accumulation of toxic β-amyloid plaque in the Alzheimer’s dementia mouse brains

 Traditional sericultural products have been used as fiber.
-Functional sericultural laboratory studies the extraction and/or fraction method, the structural and conformation, physical and mechanical properties, and biological functionalities for widen the application fields of sericultural products including silk protein.
-Freeze-dried silkworm powder for blood glucose lowering effect, silk fibroin peptide for neroprotective and cognitive function, mulberry fruit, Nuedongchunghaco culture using Paecilomyces tenuips, silk eardrum patch have been investigated.
+Functional sericultural laboratory studies the extraction and/or fraction method, structure and conformation, physical and mechanical properties, and biological functionalities to widen the application fields of sericultural products including silk protein.
+Freeze-dried silkworm powder for blood glucose lowering effects, silk fibroin peptide for neuroprotective and cognitive functioning, mulberry fruit, Nuedongchunghaco culture using Paecilomyces tenuips, and silk eardrum patches have been investigated.

 (2) Apiculture Division

-Selection and development of substitute compounds for Fumagillin to control Nosema disease.
-Eight compounds were purified and isolated from the MeOH extract of Cordyceps militaris Media.
-Twelve compounds were isolated from the snowbell (Styrax japonica) honey.
-Finally, gallol and PC showed significantly higher activities than fumagillin and PG exhibited activity in similar level to fumagillin.
-That is, these three compounds (gallol, PC, PG) were selected as potential benefit alternatives for fumagillin.
-The Vespa vellutina, such as invasive pest, were found to have high control efficiency by traps on hills around beekeepers when controlling wasps in spring.
-The mixed with vinegar for sushi was the highest effective in capturing at 19%.
-In addition, dorsal black showed 100% insecticidal power after 240 minutes, 70 minutes, and 60 minutes, respectively, as a result of treating clothianidin (liquid hydrant, 8% active ingredient) with 80,000 ppm, 40,000 ppm, and 24,000 ppm to evaluate wasp pesticides, respectively.
+For purpose of selection and development of substitute compounds for Fumagillin to control Nosema disease, eight compounds were purified and isolated from the MeOH extract of Cordyceps militaris media.
+Twelve compounds were isolated from snowbell (Styrax japonica) honey.
+Finally, gallol and PC exhibited significantly higher activities than fumagillin, and PG exhibited activity at a similar level as fumagillin.
+As such, these three compounds (gallol, PC, PG) were selected as potentially beneficial alternatives for fumagillin.
+The Vespa vellutina, an invasive pest, was found to have high control efficiency using traps on hills around beekeepers when controlling wasps in spring.
+A mixture with vinegar for sushi was the most effective method of capture at 19%.
+In addition, dorsal black displayed 100% insecticidal power after 240 minutes, 70 minutes, and 60 minutes of treating clothianidin (liquid hydrant, 8% active ingredient) with 80,000 ppm, 40,000 ppm, and 24,000 ppm, respectively, to evaluate wasp pesticides.

 The rate of blueberry fruit setting when pollinated by Bombus terrestris was recorded at 87.7%, 89.6% under Apis mellifera, and 66.5% with Osmia cornifrons as pollinator.
-Compared to natural field conditions, the economic benefits to blueberry crop productivity of using B. terrestris as pollinators was higher by 9% and 15% when using A. mellifera.
-Under vinyl-house conditions, the fruit set rate of apricot was higher when pollinated by A. mellifera (92%) and B. terrestris (89%) compared to the control (83%).
-Consequently, the economic benefit to the apricot crop when A. mellifera was used as pollinator, compared with natural field conditions, was higher by 4% and 10% when B. terrestris was used.
-For welsh onion (Allium fistulosum) pollinated by B. terrestris, an economic benefit of 3.4% higher in the breeder's case was obtained.
+Compared to natural field conditions, blueberry crop productivity when using B. terrestris as a pollinator was 9% and 15% higher when using A. mellifera.
+Under vinyl-house conditions, the fruit set rate of apricots was higher when pollinated by A. mellifera (92%) and B. terrestris (89%) compared to the control (83%).
+Consequently, the economic benefit from the apricot crop when A. mellifera was used as pollinator, compared with natural field conditions, was improved by 4% and 10% when B. terrestris was used.
+For welsh onion (Allium fistulosum) pollinated by B. terrestris, an economic improvement of 3.4% in the breeder's case was obtained.

-4. Utilization of bee products on the quality and efficacy of bee products
+4. The quality and efficacy of bee product utilization

-Our projects have been characterised Korean honeys, bee pollens, royal jelly, propolis, bee venom, bee wax and drone pupae so that each product can be identified by the end user as authentic, recognised by unique compounds and known by its health benefits.
-Besides extensive chemistry expertise bee products has specific antimicrobial, anti-inflammatory, antioxidant expertise, and an array of other bioassays amongst its collaborators that can test bee products for their efficacy and provide clinical proof of the benefits of bee products.
+Our projects have been characterized as relating to Korean honey, bee pollen, royal jelly, propolis, bee venom, bee wax, and drone pupae so that each product can be identified by the end user as authentic, recognised by its unique compound, and known for its health benefits.
+Besides extensive chemistry applications, bee products have specific antimicrobial, anti-inflammatory, antioxidant functions, and an array of other bioassays can test bee products for their efficacy and provide clinical proof of the benefits of bee products.
 This will lead to greater access and competitiveness in the higher-value health food and nutraceutical markets.
-Also we carry out through linking, legal, media, social and scientific actions is aimed at creating a new regulatory and control frame that prevents the commercialization of false honey and bee products that is so damaging to people and the planet.
-The purpose of the study is to distribute and make available information on the manufacturing, processing and marketing of value added bee products.
+Also, we take legal, media, social, and scientific action aimed at creating a new regulatory and control frame that prevents the commercialization of false honey and bee products that are so damaging to people and the planet.
+The purpose of our study is to distribute and provide information on the manufacturing, processing, and marketing of value-added bee products.

 (3) Agricultural Microbiology Division